mario-guerra/mario-guerra.github.io/content/blog/2025-07-21-mlops-for-devs-not-data-scientists/index.md

 ✅ **Monitor accuracy** by comparing AI outputs to expected results

 ✅ **Use a vector database** to store and retrieve document embeddings for better context in AI responses

+---

+## Monitoring Keeps Your Model on Track 📉

+Keep Your Model on Track with Monitoring 📉

+Monitoring isn’t just about uptime.
+With AI, you need to watch for:

+- **Model drift**: When your model’s predictions get worse over time because the world (or your data) changed.
+- **Data drift**: When the data your model sees in production starts looking different from what it saw during training.
+- **Performance metrics**: Accuracy, latency, error rates, and cost.
+- **Alerting**: Set up alerts for sudden drops in accuracy or weird spikes in usage.

+So yeah, don’t just monitor the infrastructure, monitor the model’s behavior as well.

+---

+## Collaboration Makes MLOps Work 🧑‍💻🤝🧑‍🔬

+MLOps isn’t a solo sport.
+Developers, data scientists, and ops folks all have a role.
+Make life easier by:

+- **Sharing experiment tracking** (MLflow, Weights & Biases, etc.)
+- **Documenting handoff processes** between dev and data science
+- **Using shared tools** for versioning, monitoring, and deployment

+The more you collaborate, the less you’ll want to throw your laptop out the window.

+---

+## Security and Compliance for AI Features 🔒

+AI features can introduce new risks.
+Beyond API keys, think about:

+- **Model security**: Protect against adversarial attacks and prompt injection.
+- **Data privacy**: Don’t leak sensitive info in prompts, logs, or outputs.
+- **Compliance**: Know the rules for your industry (GDPR, HIPAA, etc.) and bake checks into your pipeline.

+Safe AI is good AI (and keeps your legal team happy).

+---

+## How to Test AI Systems 🧪🤔

+Testing AI is a little weird.
+You’re not just checking if the code runs—you’re checking if the outputs make sense.
+Watch out for:

+- **Non-determinism**: The same input might give different outputs.
+Test with multiple seeds or runs.
+- **Test data leakage**: Make sure your test data isn’t sneaking into your training set.
+- **Fairness and bias**: Test for edge cases and unintended consequences.
+- **Manual review**: Sometimes, a human in the loop is the only way to catch subtle issues.

+Automate what you can, but don’t be afraid to get hands-on with your tests.

 ✅ **Use a SoTA RAG pattern** RAG is a rapidly evolving field, which has moved beyond simple document retrieval to more advanced techniques like graph-based retrieval, hybrid approaches, multimodal retrieval, and more.
 It's worthwhile spending some time researching the latest tools and techniques in RAG to ensure you're using the best approach for your use case.